eurostat/eubd2025_docs/data-catalogue.md

 For a more complete picture, and detailed information on every available product, please refer to the [Data Documentation](https://documentation.dataspace.copernicus.eu/Data.html).
 :::

-## 3: Relevant official statistics sata and aervices - Hackathon auxiliary datasets
+## 3: Relevant official statistics data and services - Hackathon auxiliary datasets

 The auxiliary statistical datasets will be made available for all participants via API and object storage.
 They will cover: